Visit Carbon Neutral Cornwall HIVE - Schools Net Zero Tool Box

 Cornwall Climate and Nature Fund

-Cornwall Council and Crowdfunder’s Climate and Nature Fund supports projects that will help Cornwall tackle and respond to climate change and promote nature recovery.
-If your idea or project meets the criteria, you can apply for a grant to match fund up to 50% of costs, up to £5,000 - for exceptional projects that could offer a larger impact, we may offer grants of up to £15,000.
-Applications are accepted on an ongoing basis.
-Find out more: Cornwall Climate and Nature Fund
+Cornwall Council and Crowdfunder’s Climate and Nature Fund supports projects that will help our response to climate change and promote nature recovery.
+If your idea or project meets the criteria, you can apply for a grant to match fund up to £5,000 - for exceptional projects that could offer a larger impact, we may offer grants of up to £15,000.
+Outdoor classrooms, enhancing or creating habitats on school grounds, renewable energy, and behaviour change projects are all within scope.
+Applications accepted on an ongoing basis.
+Scan the QR code to learn more about this funding opportunity!
+Get in touch with the team if you have any questions: climatechange@cornwall.gov.uk

 Read about the project below: Nansloe Nature Garden